Removal of a tree on private land generally requires our permission.

 Where we are not satisfied, or the above information is not available, the removal will be treated as tree vandalism.

-• Applications are normally determined within 28 days
+- Applications are normally determined within 28 days from when a completed application is received and payment made.

 We will not remove or prune a tree as part of a Complying Development.
 Tree permit applications will be assessed in accordance with our normal criteria.